viti95/FastDoom/README.md

 ## Build instructions (FastDOOM)

-1) Install Open Watcom C version 2.0.
+1) Install Open Watcom C version 2.0
-2) Install Turbo Assembler 3.1, which is distributed with Borland C++ 3.1 (1992, not compatible with x64, use DOSBox or a real DOS environment).
+2) Install Turbo Assembler 3.1, which is distributed with Borland C++ 3.1 (1992, not compatible with x64, use DOSBox or a real DOS environment)
+3) Install DOS/32A
-3) Add Watcom's bin folder (binnt on Windows, binw on DOS) to the PATH.
+4) Add Watcom's bin folder (binnt on Windows, binw on DOS) to the PATH.
-4) Run make.bat.
+5) Run cleanall.bat
-5) (Optional) Install DOS/32A
-6) (Optional) Execute "sb -r doom.exe" to replace DOS/4GW

 ## Build instructions (FDSETUP)